Les Watson

 John Leslie Watson (1909-1991), was an England international lawn bowler.

 Bowls career

 He won a gold medal in the Men's Rinks (Fours) at the 1962 British Empire and Commonwealth Games in Perth, with Sidney Drysdale, David Bryant and Tom Fleming.

-He won the 1956 pairs National Championship with his brother Harry Watson representing Darlington East Park and Durham.
+He won the 1956 National pairs championship with his brother Harry Watson representing Darlington East Park and Durham.

 Personal life

 He was an engineer by trade.